Research on JOMO (Joy of Missing Out) has only recently emerged and focuses on the impact of social media.

 “JOMO makes us not only not afraid of missing something important, but actually enjoy the experience,” explains Tali Gazit, associate professor of information science at Israel’s Bar-Ilan University.

 The fear of FOMO (Fear of Missing Out) is a social fear.
-Humans have had this problem since the realization of missed opportunities, unfulfilled joys, and the feeling of having to keep up with peers.
+Humans have had this problem since the realization of missed opportunities, unfulfilled joys, and the feeling of having to keep up with their peers.

 FOMO existed before social media, but it wasn't a prominent part of our experience then, says Chris Barry, a psychology professor at Washington State University.